Gateless Gate (Mumonkan, Wumenguan) #1

 Bury the hearty mind.

 This word No is an iron broom: Where you sweep there is a lot of flying around, and where there is a lot of flying around, you sweep.
 The more you sweep, the more there is.
 At the point where it is impossible to sweep, you throw your whole life into sweeping.
-Keep your spine straight day and night, and do not let your courage flag.All of a sudden you sweep away the totality of space, and all differentiations are clearly penetrated, so the source and its meanings become evident.Daito's (1282-1337) Verse
+Keep your spine straight day and night, and do not let your courage flag.All of a sudden you sweep away the totality of space, and all differentiations are clearly penetrated, so the source and its meanings become evident.A Satori Poem by Daito (1282-1337) (Low)

 At last I've broken Yunmen's barrier,Aitken's Comment